Sakilalakmal/kada_mandiya_microservice/README.md

 ## 📖 Overview

 **Kada Mandiya** (කඩ මැදියේ - "In the Midst of Shops" in Sinhala) is a comprehensive, production-ready e-commerce platform built using modern microservices architecture.
 This project demonstrates enterprise-grade patterns including event-driven communication, domain separation, and distributed system best practices.

-> 💡 **Why Kada Mandiya?** This project serves as both a learning resource for developers exploring microservices and a robust foundation for building scalable e-commerce solutions.

 ---

 ## ✨ Features